 Looking at the circuit schematic, we are going to start with the right half of the circuit diagram which consists of the MOSFET, the LED, and the 68 ohm resistor.
-(The resistor in the image is a 100 ohm resistor.
-The value is close enough that the LED will still glow.)
+(The resistor shown in the image below is actually a 100 ohm resistor.
+The value is close enough to 68 ohms that the LED will still glow.)

 1) Insert the MOSFET into the bread board such that each pin sits in its own vertical column of pin holes. (shown here in orange, red, and black)

 2) Connect the Cathode (-) of the LED to the Drain on the MOSFET (shown in red labeled “D”).
 You can determine which side of the LED is the Cathode a few different ways: